TexaCaliDev/BirdStagram/README.md

 # BirdStagram
-An Instagram for Bird-lovers and My GA-SEI P2
+An Instagram for Bird-lovers and My Unit Two Project for General Assembly
 ***

 ### Overview